StanPlatinum/occlum-vs-graphene/Steps.md

 make clean && make SGX=1
 ```

-Then, run the SGX application
+Then, run the SGX application.
+This test will last for about 10 minutes.

 ```
 make SGX=1 check